Updated: July 2020

 1/4 cup almond oil

-essential oils like lavender, peppermint, lemon, pine, eucalyptus (your choice) – add just one of a combination
+15- -20 drops of essential oils like lavender, peppermint, lemon, pine, eucalyptus (your choice) – add just one of a combination

 The directions couldn’t be any easier!
 Simply measure and combine all ingredients and pour them into a liquid soap dispenser with a pump.
 Since this formula lacks the chemicals that keep the ingredients in suspension, you will notice a little separation.
 No problem!
 Just shake the bottle gently to combine them before each use.
 Wash your hands just as you would with any other liquid soap.

 This recipe is a little more liquid than the commercial hand soap you might be used to.
 Just one squirt lathers up into a rich foam.